alokm/defi-wallet/Backend.md

 	- Setup FullStory.com to run per user behavior insights and analytics reports

 ### Product Operations Dashboard - ProductOps
-- Optimize for */activity, engagement and satisfaction/*
+* Optimize for **activity, engagement and satisfaction**
-- /*activity:*/ measures active users and core activity metrics across features and actions by platform (mobile, web, chrome app, etc.)
+* **activity:** measures active users and core activity metrics across features and actions by platform (mobile, web, chrome app, etc.)
+  * daily, weekly, monthly active users
-- /*engagement*/  measures depth of engagement across features and actions.
+* **engagement**  measures depth of engagement across features and actions.
 Designed to help us understand operational trends in cohorts and segments over time.
+  * usage in sessions, sessions/week and session length
+  * engagement in feature actions or goals completed
+* **satisfaction** measures how happy are users?
+  * One questions in-app survey to a random subset of users on a weekly basis.
+Modified CSAT or NPS score - stick to one question.
+Use a 7-point scale or higher resolution.
+  * [optional] Second question.
+Open-ended.
+"How can we make it better?"
+  * Apply some ML on this feedback to do clustering and feature request management from this treasure trove of data.
+There are lots of 3rd party tools that do this.
+I’m no expert but I believe Intercom does this well.
+* **New User Funnel:** Build Acquisition > Activation > Onboarding funnel for new users in their first 60 days
+* **Power User Funnel:** Build Noob > Power User funnel to understand how a new user becomes a Power user

 *Acquisition* - signups per week
 	- Growth Startup Stack per Segment.com co-founder
 		- User Data Platform (User Data Collection)